galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/Reference_tutorial.md

 >    >    </ol>
 >    >    </details>
 >    {: .question}
-> 🔹 Based on the  new dataset, we can display a better chart showing the annual abundance trend of a certain species per site.
+> 🔹 If you choose to create a new column of more explicit identifiers (`Site-Year`), we can now display a better chart showing the annual abundance trend of a certain species per site.
 >    > 1.
-Select `Charts`
+Select `Charts` from the **Sort data in ascending or descending order** execution
 >    > 2.
-Give it a proper name (`Pyronia tithonus abundance index ` for example)
+Select a visualization type: "Bar diagram (NVD 3)"
 >    > 3.
-Select a visualization type: "Bar diagram (NVD 3)"
+Give it a proper name (`Pyronia tithonus abundance index` for example)
 >    > 4.
 Select data
 >    > * "Data point labels": `Column 6`
 >    > * "Values for x-axis": `Column 6`